yoshitianyi/devops-knowledge-portfolio/README.md

-# DevOps Knowledge Portfolio
+# DevOps/Agile Knowledge Portfolio

 An opinionated knowledge and skill list to build effective **systems and teams**.
 Currently, this is just a personal note and significant changes may be performed.

 ## Selection Policies

-* Use OSS in priority
+* Use OSS in priority.
+This is important to enhance the agility since the vendors are a kind of silos when troubleshooting is needed.
-* Use Ubuntu and Node.js as the core platform technologies
+* Use Ubuntu and Node.js as the core platform technologies.
+They are matured enough and have their hot communities to solve the problems.
+* Study about human interface design.
+Softwere artifacts such as code, tools and documents are used by humans.
+Their better usability directly improve developer productivity.

 ## Table of Contents